-In most market sizing cases, the interviewer has no clue of the exact solution – nor does she care.
-The emphasis is more on how you arrived at your conclusion (did you go off on a tangent? could you defend your assumptions?) rather than the conclusion itself.
+In many market sizing cases, the interviewer has no clue of the exact solution – nor does she care.
+When this happens, the market sizing prompt is an estimation question.
+In an estimation problem, the emphasis is more on how you arrived at your conclusion (Did you go off on a tangent?
+Did you state your assumptions?
+Could you defend your assumptions?
+Could you gut check your answer?) rather than the conclusion itself.

-Also, for market sizing questions, be prepared for adjustments at the end of the case – “What if the % of the population used was this?
+Also, in market sizing questions, be prepared for adjustments at the end of the question – “What if the % of the population used was this?
 What is your most sensitive assumption?”
-Because you are preparing a spreadsheet (a mini-financial model) on the fly, be prepared to adjust your inputs – just like you would on a real-life consulting project.
+Because you are basically preparing a manual spreadsheet (a mini-financial model) on the fly, be prepared to adjust your inputs – just like you would on a real-life consulting project.